dotnet/arcade/Documentation/StartHere.md

 ## I need help, who should I talk to?

-Contact the 'dnceng' alias for additional guidance.
+Contact 'dnceng' for additional guidance.
+Either @dotnet/dnceng on GitHub, or dnceng@microsoft.com

 ## FAQ

-- **Where is .NET CI (ci.dot.net, ci2.dot.net, ci3.dot.net) going?**
+- **Where is .NET CI (Jenkins ci.dot.net, ci2.dot.net, ci3.dot.net) going?**

   The current .NET CI instances will remain operational for about another year, then will be decomissioned.
 This decomission is lined up with the [support